HISTORYInspiring Success Since 1983

 - 2008: Created the state-wide Mortgage Crisis Job Training Program.

-- 2011: Launched Platform to Employment as a local initiative to help the long-term unemployed return to work.
-Since its launch the program has been replicated in 22 cities nationwide.
+- 2011: Launched nationally recognized Platform to Employment program to help the long-term unemployed return to work.

 - 2012: Profiled on ’60 Minutes’ and in other national media for efforts to assist the long-term unemployed.

-- 2012: Founded the Southwest Connecticut Health Career Academy to help low-income and long-term unemployed workers find employment in the healthcare industry.
+- 2012: Founded the Southwest Connecticut Health Career Academy to help workers find employment in the healthcare industry.

 - 2015: Created WP Ventures, a fee-for-service division including Engage Staffing and the bluegreen Research Institute.

-- 2016: National Renewal Awards recipient from Atlantic Media and Allstate – Recognized for one of the most dynamic and innovative programs tackling America’s toughest problems.
+- 2016: National Renewal Awards recipient from Atlantic Media and Allstate – Recognized for dynamic and innovative programing.